Program Type: Affiliated Studies

 Three courses will be offered and taught in English.
 Participants are required to enroll in two courses for six hours of credit.

-Instructor: Dr. Nicholas David Bowman, West Virginia University
+Effects on Entertainment Media, Instructor: Dr. Nicholas David Bowman, Syracuse University

 Previous Course Offerings

 All participants will be housed on the campus of the University of Erfurt in student apartments located a short distance away from the lecture hall, grocery store and the city center.
 Apartments are fully equipped, and students will share a bedroom, a kitchen and bathroom with other students in the program.
 During the visit to Berlin students will be housed in shared hotel/B&B accommodations.

 Students may use any federal, state, or institutional aid they would normally be awarded by the Financial Aid Office, excluding work-study, to help pay for study abroad.
 Financial aid awards can also be recalculated to cover increased costs associated with study abroad.
 Additionally, most private scholarships are applicable to study abroad - however, students must confirm that with the donor.
 Learn more about funding for study abroad.

 Please note that certain types of financial aid (i.e.: Texas grants) cannot be used for "Affiliated Studies" Program fees.
 Consult your designated counselor in the Financial Aid Office about how your participation in this program will impact your expected summer award, as other alternatives may be available to you.